-This proposed amendment would apply to tax positions taken on or after the date of introduction of this Bill.
+This proposed amendment would apply to tax positions taken on or after 30 August 2022.
 This application date is necessary to prevent a fiscal risk that could arise from the proposed amendment highlighting that members and joint ventures are not currently associated with each other for GST purposes.